 Cybersecurity.
 Cybersecurity incidents could result from unintentional events, or from deliberate attacks by unauthorized entities or individuals attempting to gain access to the University's systems technology for the purposes of misappropriating assets or information or causing operational disruption and damage.
 To mitigate the risk of business operations impact and/or damage by cybersecurity incidents or cyber-attacks, the University invests in multiple forms of cybersecurity and operational safeguards.
 The University is covered by policies of insurance for cyber and technology risks.
+To date, the University has not experienced a material breach of cybersecurity.

-See "APPENDIX B-FINANCIAL REPORT OF UTAH STATE UNIVERSITY FOR FISCAL YEAR 2019-Notes to Financial Statements-Note M. Risk Management" (audit page 49).
+See "APPENDIX B-FINANCIAL REPORT OF UTAH STATE UNIVERSITY FOR FISCAL YEAR 2020-Notes to Financial Statements-Note M. Risk Management" (audit page 53).